aralco/umss/programacion/exercise2/Readme.md

 ### Descripción
  Parallel inheritance hierarchies is really a special case of shotgun surgery.
 In this case, every time you make a subclass of one class, you also have to make a subclass of another.
 You can recognize this smell because the prefixes of the class names in one hierarchy are the same as the prefixes in another hierarchy.

+ Parallel Inheritance Hierarchies occur when an inheritance tree depends on another inheritance tree by composition, and they maintain a special relationship where one subclass of a dependent inheritance must depend on one a particular subclass of another Inheritance.

  ![Problema](src/main/resources/parallel-inheritance-hierarchies.png)